Breathing problems in people with Myhre syndrome

 The Pulmonary Hypertension and Thromboendarterectomy Program at Massachusetts General Hospital is committed to the state-of-the-art evaluation, treatment and support of patients with all forms of pulmonary hypertension.

-Interstitial lung disease is the name for a group of more than 200 ongoing (chronic) lung disorders.
+Interstitial lung disease is the name for a group of more than 200 lung disorders.
+Most of them are long-lasting, or chronic.
 These diseases inflame or scar the lungs.
 The inflammation and scarring make it hard to get enough oxygen.
 The scarring is called pulmonary fibrosis.

 The symptoms and course of these diseases may vary from person to person.
-The common link between the many forms of the disease is that they all begin with an inflammation.
+The common link between the many forms of the disease is that they all often start with inflammation in the interstitium.
+The interstitium is the supporting structure of the lungs.
+It's almost like a scaffolding.
+This inflammation then causes inflammation in other parts of the lung, leading to conditions, such as:

 Bronchiolitis.
 This is inflammation of the small airways (bronchioles).